GeniusesOfSymfony/WebSocketBundle/docs/Events.md

 - `gos_web_socket.client_connected` is dispatched when a client connects to the websocket server, listeners receive a `Gos\Bundle\WebSocketBundle\Event\ClientConnectedEvent` object
 - `gos_web_socket.client_disconnected` is dispatched when a client disconnects from the websocket server, listeners receive a `Gos\Bundle\WebSocketBundle\Event\ClientDisconnectedEvent` object
 - `gos_web_socket.client_error` is dispatched when a client connection has an error, listeners receive a `Gos\Bundle\WebSocketBundle\Event\ClientErrorEvent` object
-- `gos_web_socket.client_rejected` is dispatched when a client connection is rejected by the websocket server, listeners receive a `Gos\Bundle\WebSocketBundle\Event\ClientRejectedEvent` object
 - `gos_web_socket.connection_rejected` is dispatched when a connection is rejected by the websocket server, listeners receive a `Gos\Bundle\WebSocketBundle\Event\ConnectionRejectedEvent` object

 ## Creating an event listener